 12.1 The purpose of this Clause 12 is to make provision for the Parties to vote as to whether any Change Proposal should be accepted or rejected (the Voting Procedure).

 12.2 Each Change Proposal shall be put to a vote of the Parties in accordance with the Voting Procedure.
+For clarity, however, the Alt HAN Co Party does not form a Party Category, and are not entitled to participate in the Voting Procedure.

 …